Madelena/Metrology-for-Musicbee/README.md

 ## System Requirements
 * MusicBee 3.x
 * Windows 10 with the Segoe MDL2 Assets font.
 Without it all the icons won't work.
 If you aren't on Windows 10 1903 or later, download the font here: https://aka.ms/SegoeFonts
+* 1080p screen resolution minimum, and the special 4K version needs a 4K screen.

 ## Credits